pdmeyer/tx81z/README.md

 # tx81z
-control a yamaha tx81z synthesizer using a nice GUI
+control a yamaha tx81z synthesizer using a nice GUI (and/or MIDI controller)

 the main patch is **tx81z-panel.maxpat**